 Our financial advisor matching tool can help you find a person to work with to meet your needs.
 First you answer a series of questions about your situation and your goals.
 Then the program narrows down thousands of advisors to three fiduciaries who meet your needs.
 You can then read their profiles to learn more about them, interview them on the phone or in person and choose who to work with in the future.
 This allows you to find a good fit while doing much of the hard work for you.

 Deductions reduce the amount of money you’re have to pay by the April 15th deadline.
 The government sets the standard deduction and dictates its amount.
 All tax filers can claim this deduction unless they choose to itemize their deductions.
-For the 2017 tax year, the standard deduction is $6,350 for single filers and $12,700 for joint filers.
-Filers who have a head of household status get a deduction of $9,350.
-The deduction amount commonly increases to keep up with inflation, but because of the tax bill signed on 22 December 2017, the standard deduction will nearly double for the 2018 tax year (filed in early 2019).
+For the 2018 tax year, the standard deduction is $12,000 for single filers and $24,000 for joint filers.
+Filers who have a head of household status get a deduction of $18,000.
+The deduction amount also increases slightly each year to keep up with inflation.

 Photo credit: ©iStock.com/DragonImages, ©iStock.com/mbbirdy, ©iStock.com/eternalcreative